johnlst/Access-to-Insight/lib/authors/thanissaro/economy.md

 ---

-Copyright © 1997 Thanissaro Bhikkhu *(This is the copyright notice.)*
+Copyright © 1997 Thanissaro Bhikkhu.

-From [Access to Insight](http://accesstoinsight.org/) (Legacy Edition, version 2013.11.24.09). *(This is the attribution.
-Note the link back to the "official" ATI website.)*
+"The Economy of Gifts", by Thanissaro Bhikkhu.
+Access to Insight (Legacy Edition), 5 June 2010, <http://www.accesstoinsight.org/lib/authors/thanissaro/economy.html>.

 [![Creative Commons Attribution-NonCommercial 4.0 International License][copyright]](http://creativecommons.org/licenses/by-nc/4.0/) "Creative Commons Attribution-NonCommercial 4.0 International License" The text of this page is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 To view a copy of the license, visit [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/). *(This is the license restatement.
 Note the existence of links back to the "official" Creative Commons license page.)*